William-Nogueira/ecommerce-api-spring-kafka/README.md

 # Ecommerce API

 This is a Java-based ecommerce API project built with Spring Boot and containerized using Docker.
 The project provides a RESTful API for managing ecommerce-related data, including products, customers, orders, and payments.
-It leverages Postgres for data persistence and Kafka for event-driven communication.
+It leverages Postgres for data persistence, Kafka for event-driven communication and Redis for caching.

 ## Getting Started